Table of Contents

 Sentences in federal criminal cases – whether they are a result of a plea or a verdict – are set by the judge.
-Character letters for a judge requesting a lower sentence for a defendant are a mainstay of federal criminal cases.
+Character letters, which are also known as “sentencing letters,” are written by the defendant’s friends and family members in an effort to convince the judge to assess a lower sentence.
+These are a mainstay of federal criminal cases.
 This is because most federal judges limit the number of live witnesses, but will receive and review almost any number of support or character letters.

 The goal of a character letter is to cast the defendant in the most favorable light possible.
 A character letter to a judge should establish your credibility, paint a full picture of the defendant and be respectful, among other things.
 Here’s nine tips for writing the most persuasive character letter possible.